*Note: This post has been updated with the Secure Act of 2020 changes*

 The distribution options available to the beneficiary of an IRA are confusing.
-Traditional vs. Roth.
 Spouse vs. non-spouse.
 Is the beneficiary 59½?
-Was the account owner 70½?
-Trying to put it all together to determine which inherited IRA option is available and best for your situation is enough to make your head explode.
+Was the account owner 72?
+Trying to put it all together to determine which inherited IRA option is available and best for your situation is enough to drive you crazy.
 It is, however, essential to get it right.
 The financial implications and tax consequences could be significant.

 Untangling the inherited IRA

-The combination of the variables above dictates how many of the four possible inherited IRA options are available to you.
-These four options are:
+When you inherit an IRA, your situation dictates how many of the five possible inherited IRA options are available to you.

 - Treat As Your Own